netlify/templates/README.md

 ## Developing

-This site uses Gulp to compile its Sass and Javascript, and then [Eleventy](https://11ty.io) as a static site generator to build the pages.
+This site uses Gulp to compile its Sass and JavaScript, and then [Eleventy](https://11ty.io) as a static site generator to build the pages.

 The site is deployed onto Netlify via a continuous deployment process which just requires a push to the master git branch to publish new changes.